Creating RSS Feeds

 xmlns:content="http://purl.org/rss/1.0/modules/content/"

-Our robot extracts the full text of publications on web pages using a special algorithm, as well as on pages marked with Schema.org markup (supported types: Article, NewsArticle, BlogPosting, LiveBlogPosting).
+Our crawler extracts the full text of publications on web pages using an AI algorithm, as well as on pages marked up with Schema.org markup (supported types: Article, NewsArticle, BlogPosting, LiveBlogPosting).

 How occurs RSS forming in the format of data export to Yandex News?